jaokim/jaokim.github.io/_posts/2024-06-02-cpu-load-monitor.md

 This highlights one important thing to notice when working with JFR and recordings -- there is really only one instance of the flight recorder in each JVM, despite how many recordings we might have running.
 This is also apparent when we issue the `dump()` method on the stream.
 The name is not save(), or something friendlier, because it really does dump the entirety of what the flight recorder has in its storage.
 This means that if we were to do a new dump() right after, it'd be virtually empty.

-# CPU load monitoring in JDK 8
+# CPU Load Monitoring in JDK 8
-As mentioned, the JFR recording stream came first in JDK 14.
+As mentioned, the JFR recording stream was added to JDK 14.
 If you're still stuck on JDK 8, are you out of luck?
 No, for this particular use-case, where you want to monitor CPU usage, you can use the javax Management API.
 It's a wee bit more complex, and less intuitive -- but it works.

-## Getting the CPU load
+## Getting the CPU Load
 ``` java
 import java.lang.management.ManagementFactory;
 import javax.management.MBeanServer;